tsnellgrove/dark_castle3/doc/to_do.md

 	- DONE: test git branching for new feature developemnt
 		- link: https://www.split.io/blog/understanding-the-feature-branching-strategy-in-git/
 		- DONE: 'git branch' to confirm *master
-		- DONE: 'git branch branching_ttest' to create new branch
+		- DONE: 'git branch branching_test' to create new branch
 		- DONE: 'git branch' to confirm new branch exists but that master is still checked out
 		- DONE: 'git checkout branching_test' to switch focus to branching_test branch
 		- DONE: 'git branch' to confirm that focus in on branching_test